 Technology evolution presents an even bigger need for organizations to have integrated technology design, infrastructure solutions, and operations.
-This is because private-cloud environments, converged infrastructure products, Internet Protocol (IP) telephony, unified communications, and virtual-desktop infrastructure make traditional distinctions between end user, data center, and network less and less relevant.
+This is because private-cloud environments,2 converged infrastructure products, Internet Protocol (IP) telephony, unified communications,3 and virtual-desktop4 infrastructure make traditional distinctions between end user, data center, and network less and less relevant.
 As one head of infrastructure told us, “Unified communications nearly broke my organization.
 The network guys said it was the next generation of voice.
 The data-center guys swore it was just another server running an application.”

 Making the transition to a plan-build-run organization

 A plan-build-run organization is structured around major infrastructure functions that work across technology domains (Exhibit 2).
 There are two “plan” functions.
 Relationship management is responsible for collecting business requirements, performing demand management, and serving as the overall interface with business partners.
 Product management is responsible for developing and optimizing a set of reusable service offerings to be used by application developers.
 This involves understanding business requirements, defining service levels, and calculating product unit costs.
 It also includes optimizing product economics over time, just as it would for a product-management group at a technology vendor.